Mikejo5000/vsts-docs-pr/docs/work/track/view-run-query.md

 -->
 ::: moniker range="vsts"
 > [!NOTE]
 > With **Email query**, the system will email the formatted list to those team mates you select.
-To email a formatted list to people not part of the team project, you'll need to use the **Copy as HTML** option described in [Copy a list of work items](../backlogs/copy-clone-work-items.md#html).
+To email a formatted list to people not part of the project, you'll need to use the **Copy as HTML** option described in [Copy a list of work items](../backlogs/copy-clone-work-items.md#html).
 ::: moniker-end

 ::: moniker range="tfs-2018"
 > [!NOTE]
 > With **Email query**, the system will email the formatted list to those team mates you select.
-To email a formatted list to people not part of the team project, you'll need to use the **Copy as HTML** option described in [Copy a list of work items](../backlogs/copy-clone-work-items.md#html).
+To email a formatted list to people not part of the project, you'll need to use the **Copy as HTML** option described in [Copy a list of work items](../backlogs/copy-clone-work-items.md#html).
 For on-premises TFS, all email actions require an [SMTP server to be configured](../../tfs-server/admin/setup-customize-alerts.md).
 If you don't have an SMTP server configured, you can work around this by using **Copy as HTML**.
 ::: moniker-end

 ## Try this next